ESMA Securitisation Reporting

 XML & CSV Formats

-Submissions to securitization repositories can be made in XML or CSV format.
+Submissions to securitisation repositories can be made in XML or CSV format.
 Each has trade-offs, and the choice often depends on originator systems capabilities and volume.

 Structured & Validated